 You can now click Close and carry on with other work until you receive an email telling you that the import has completed.

 When the import has completed, you can see its details on the Inventory Sources page by clicking to expand your data source entry.

 Now that you have some inventory data in your system, you can already use License Optimizer to learn something about your IT estate: Dashboards.

-Creating a new data source – more detailed information about creating a new data source in the License Optimizer help
+Creating a new data source – more detailed information about creating a new data source

 Was this article useful?